ga-adi-gelato/Course-Materials/lessons/android-fundamentals/activities-and-intents-lesson/readme.md

 Intents are how Activities communicate with each other.
 In the previous example, we started an activity to compose an email by clicking an email in the list.
 However, how does the ReadEmailActivity know what email to show?

-> Check: Take 30 seconds to talk with the person next to you about this question.

 When you start a new activity, it is shown with the default settings that you give it.
 However, some activities need to receive a bit more information.
 This info is sent from the original activity to the one you are starting.